aquietone/docs/aqobot/README.md

 [View Repo](https://github.com/aquietone/aqobot){target=_blank}
 [Download](https://github.com/aquietone/aqobot/-/archive/main/aqobot-main.zip){target=_blank}

 EverQuest class automation Lua scripts for MacroQuest.
+I stopped working on these a few months into ToL so your mileage may vary.

+That being said, the `lazarus` branch has a mess of changes to support emu for most classes.
+This page is very out of date regarding what is in that branch.

 ![](../images/aqobot/aqobot.png)